craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Heritages.md

 		- You know the Primal Savagery cantrip, and may cast it as though you had the Druid's Spellcasting feature.
 	- Childer of the Court of Winter gain the following;
 		- You have a darkvision of 60 feet.
-		- You may, beginning at 1st, 3rd, and 5th level respectively, cast the Dancing Lights cantrip, Faerie Fire spell, and Darkness spell, once each.
+		- You may, beginning at 1st, 3rd, and 5th level respectively, cast the Dancing Lights cantrip, Faerie Fire spell, and Darkness spell, once each without using a spell slot.
 At 11th level, you may use this feature to cast each spell twice each.
 You regain the use of this feature after a long rest.
 		- You have disadvantage on Attack Rolls and Perception checks that rely on sight when you are in direct sunlight.